oscarrenalias/ai-research-content-generator/README.md

 3. 📝 Generate posts using specialized agents for link analysis, research, and composition
 4. 🎯 Combine current web data with your personal writing style

+The **Feedback & Critique Agent** will:
+1. 🎯 Analyze instruction alignment and topic coverage
+2. 📝 Evaluate style guide compliance and voice consistency
+3. 🔍 Assess readability and accessibility for diverse audiences
+4. 📋 Review structure, length, and formatting
+5. 💡 Provide specific, actionable recommendations

 The **Style Analyzer** will:
 1. 🔍 Perform deep analysis of all your posts
 2. 📊 Extract detailed writing patterns and characteristics